logigearcorp/docs.testarchitect.com/content/user-guide/tests/test-cases/_index.md

 ![](/images/TA_Help/Images/ug62.png)

-**Note:** When you merge a test case into the preceding one \(by not electing to delete its lines\), test objectives that were associated with the deleted test case are applied to the preceding one once the test module is checked in.
+{{<note>}} When you merge a test case into the preceding one \(by not electing to delete its lines\), test objectives that were associated with the deleted test case are applied to the preceding one once the test module is checked in.

-**Note:** If the test case is not a subordinate node in TestArchitect explorer tree \(not checked in yet\), you can delete it as a normal action line in the editor worksheet.
+{{<note>}} If the test case is not a subordinate node in TestArchitect explorer tree \(not checked in yet\), you can delete it as a normal action line in the editor worksheet.

 A test case may be modified in one of two ways.
 Under either option, you must have the parent test module checked out.